The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Booking online

-If you prefer to book online you can do so directly on the official La Trochita website by clicking ‘Comprá tu ticket’.
-This will open another window where you can select your journey, date and departure time.
+If you prefer to book online, you can do so directly on the official La Trochita website by clicking ‘Comprar pasajes’.
+You’ll then have the option to select your journey, date and departure time.
 You’ll then be presented with a list of fares and will want to click ‘Internacional’ if you’re an international tourist.
 Next, you’ll select your seats and choose your payment method.

 You can also buy tickets online at Tren Patagónico Official Website by scrolling down to La Trochita.
-But be very careful you don’t book the Tren Patagónico which is an overnight train journey that crosses the country from the Andes to the Atlantic Ocean!
+But be very careful that you don’t book the Tren Patagónico, which is an overnight train journey that crosses the country from the Andes to the Atlantic Ocean!

 Views of the Old Patagonian Express as the train curves on its journey back to Esquel.

-And that’s how you book a trip aboard the Old Patagonian Express!
+And that’s how you book a trip aboard the Old Patagonian Express train!

 The journey may be a fraction of what it once was, but it’s an adventure nevertheless and worth adding to your list of places to visit in Patagonia, Argentina.